 Your sales pipeline has a 'stage,' but an OERA funding cycle has a fiscal year

-A custom CRM for a Halifax ocean-tech or marine-services firm runs $45,000 to $110,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Halifax ocean-tech or marine-services firm runs $45,000 to $110,000 over 3 to 6 months.
 You build instead of buying Salesforce or HubSpot when your 'deals' are actually multi-year research grants, vessel charters, or sensor-subscription contracts that don't fit a linear sales stage.
 In Halifax that's most of the ocean economy, where revenue follows funding cycles and ship schedules, not a quarterly close.

 HubSpot models a deal as a single amount that moves left to right until it closes.
 Your reality at a COVE-adjacent ocean-tech firm is an OERA or Ocean Frontier Institute grant that spans three fiscal years, has milestone disbursements, and involves a Dalhousie co-applicant.
 There is no 'stage' for that.
 Your team crams it into a custom field, then tracks the real money in a spreadsheet your CFO actually trusts.